seanoc5/upval/Readme.Deploy.md

 **NOTE:** this may have naming issues....
 Deploy currently refers to the transform process -- in preparation for actually deploying a component

+## Overview
+Deploy is the working term for getting functionality (aka package) into a destination Fusion.
+See Packaging for code and process to build a package.

+## Transform operations for deployment

 ##  DC_Large